 Either way, you are safe with us.

-But now the bigger question: “is doing a ski or snowboard instructor course a good idea?”
+So, is doing a ski or snowboard instructor course a good idea?

 We think so - and here are our top reasons why:

 1. Pursue a passion as a career, or gap year

 Pursuing a passion as a career is something that a lot of people aspire to but few can make happen.
 But there is a chance to pull it off with a ski or snowboard instructor course.
 Our Level 2 courses are globally recognised and experienced instructors can earn fairly well, doing something they enjoy (see our instructor salary graph below).